MicrosoftDocs/windows-iotcore-docs/windows-iotcore/index.md

 <h2>Bugs?
 Suggestions?</h2>
 <p>For any issues or bugs using Windows 10 IoT Core, please post them on the MSDN forums <a href="https://social.msdn.microsoft.com/Forums/vstudio/en-US/home?forum=WindowsIoT">here</a>.
-<br><br>
-If you'd like to report a an issue or bug with our documentation, please file an issue on <a href="https://github.com/MicrosoftDocs/windows-iotcore-docs">our GitHub</a>.
-We will not respond to any support-related inquiries on our GitHub issues channel.